RESTORE, REHABILITATE, TRANSFORM!

 Hudson has a long legacy of historic preservation.
 Beginning with James Ellsworth in the early 20th century, the town's historic aesthetic and legacy has been fought for, and most battles have been won.
 Today many homes are individually listed on the National Register, and Hudson can boast three National Register Historic Districts with additional expansions contemplated.
 Acquisition of the Baldwin-Buss-Merino House property and its subsequent restoration will serve as a very public reminder of Hudson's rich past.
 THIS IS WHAT MAKES HUDSON DIFFERENT!

-HOW does BBHF plan to save the Baldwin-Buss-Merino House and property?
+HOW does BBHF plan to save the Baldwin-Buss-Merino House?

 The Baldwin-Buss House Foundation has entered into a partnership with the Margaret Clark Morgan Foundation, known more familiarly as Peg's Foundation.
-Peg's Foundation is currently completing its due diligence to purchase the entire property which includes the two commercial buildings and the historic house.
-Upon closing, the Baldwin-Buss House Foundation will facilitate the restoration of the historic house in accordance with the highest preservation standards.
-Monies originally planned for the acquisition of the property by BBHF will now be redirected to facilitate the restoration commencing in 2020 with a target completion date of 2021.
-To date, over $960,000 has been raised in the form of donation commitments and cash donations thanks to the generosity of individuals, foundations, and businesses.
-Any funds raised in excess of those needed for the restoration, will be used for operating expenses and to establish an endowment fund to sustain the foundation in the future.
+Peg's Foundation purchased the entire property which includes the two commercial buildings, the historic house, and .92 acres of land.
+The partnership with Peg's Foundation enables BBHF to deploy monies originally earmarked for the acquisition of the property directly towards the restoration.
+To date, over $960,000 has been raised in the form of donations thanks to the generosity of individuals, foundations, and businesses.

 THE BALDWIN-BUSS HOUSE TODAY